GruberBrandon/Maze-solver-300/README.md

 This application is a resource to be used by teachers educating their students on the algorithms: Breadth first search and Depth first search.

+Requirements:
+ - Python3
+ - IMPORTANT: You will not be able to run the application without installing the pygame module.
+To install through pip follow this guide:https://www.pygame.org/wiki/GettingStarted

 How to run:
  - Download all files
  - Run "main.py" using a python compiler/IDE (Pycharm recommended)